 Unrequited love turns into a scorching age gap romance in this sexy stand-alone baseball romance!

 Zach Ormond is a thirty-seven-year-old catcher nearing the end of his contract, grateful for a no-trade clause that will let him retire a star in Raleigh.
-Twenty-five-year-old Anna Benson grew up in the Rockets’ front office, groomed by her grandfather to take over the team.
+Twenty-five-year-old Anna Benson grew up in the Rockets’ front office, trained by her grandfather to take over the team.

 Some day, all this would be hers.